-I have known and loved all my grandparents equally, but in hindsight I wish I had gotten to know some of them better.
-I was so caught up and innocent in being the child I was; I had never contemplated that one day sooner than we would all like, they wouldn’t be here anymore.
+I have known and loved all my grandparents equally, but in hindsight, I wish I had gotten to know some of them better.
+I had never contemplated that one day sooner than we would all like, they wouldn’t be here anymore.
 That being said, now I make the effort to do little things that they enjoyed and I use that time to remember them, whether it be completing the puzzles they taught me the rules of, listening to music they liked or even reading the books they enjoyed.
 It is the little things that count.
 They may not be with us here and now, but they are with me in spirit.
 I am a firm believer that whilst a person or their deeds are remembered by the living, they are never truly gone from the world.

 I love historical fiction and am reading a number of books in this genre at the moment.
 This particular book is set in Ancient Egypt and is set in a period much before all other historical fiction that I have read before.
 I found the culture and technological advancement fascinating as much of the things Taita creates or modifies are things that we take for granted everyday.